frederic-perez/AmE-dictionary/data/abbreviations+.md

 __ACL__ Anterior cruciate ligament.
 __ACT__ _n_ A trademark for a standardized college entrance examination.
 A college entrance exam, competitor to the SAT.
 __ADD__ Attention deficit disorder.
-__ADHD__ :three: Attention deficit hyperactivity disorder. _College students hopped up on ADHD drugs._
+__ADHD__ :four: Attention deficit hyperactivity disorder. _College students hopped up on ADHD drugs._
 __ASMR__ Autonomous sensory meridian response.
 This term refers to a tingling sensation often accompanied by a calming, pleasurable feeling.
 __assoc.__ __1__ Associate. __2__ Associated. __3__ Association. _Housing assoc._
 __AWOL__ _Military_ Absent from where one should be but without intent to desert. _The men have gone AWOL._